CSC-3380-Fall-2024/Team-15/README.md

 I = Uppercut
 X = Pickup Object
 Z = Use Object
-O = Drop Object/"GO!" to the boss area
+O = Drop Object/"GO!" to the boss area -  *Once standing at the end of the scene map at the area labeled "Go" with enough coins, pressing O transports you to the next area with the boss.*

 Iitch.io Link To Easily Play The Game on Browser: https://hdaren2.itch.io/gymrat